Not all airlines are created equal.

 It doesn’t matter if you are travelling with full service airlike like British Airways or with Wizz Air.
 You have the same rights.
 And under the same circumstances you will be the same as protected.
 Same like it doesn’t matter if you are a European or not, or if you have a travel insurance or not.

-If it’s a long flight delay, you’ll often be entitled to flight delay compensation.
+If it’s a long flight delay, you’ll often be entitled to EU flight delay compensation.

-If it’s a last-minute cancellation - to flight cancellation compensation.
+If it’s a last-minute cancellation - EU flight cancellation compensation.

-Denied boarding because of overbooking - to denied boarding compensation.
+If you're denied boarding (overbooking) - EU denied boarding compensation.

 In most cases you can receive up to €600 from your airline.